openspending/docs/docs/developers/platform.md

 - `OS_VIEWER_API_HOST`: the domain of the API instance to use in the Viewer
 - `OS_VIEWER_AUTH_HOST`: the domain of the Auth server instance to use in the Viewer
 - `OS_VIEWER_BASE_PATH`: the base path for the Viewer app to serve from
+- `OS_VIEWER_SEARCH_HOST`: the domain of the Search API instance to use in the Viewer

 ##### Bootstrapping